UPPMAX/HPC-python/reflections/20250425/README.md

 Due to this, there was another technical problem: my rights as host were lost.
 This meant that I could not create breakout rooms.
-I improvides: I gave the learner and end time, up until they could do anything they wanted: I even encouraged them to take off their headset, as (1) I want them to work undisturbed, and (2) I would take questions in the main room.
+I improvised: I gave the learner and end time, up until they could do anything they wanted: I even encouraged them to take off their headset, as (1) I want them to work undisturbed, and (2) I would take questions in the main room.
 This worked out reasonably well.